⚡ Electrical Tips

 What If Your Safety Switch Doesn’t Trip?

 If pressing the test button does nothing, your safety switch has failed.
 This means you currently have no shock protection on those circuits.
+It’s not an emergency in the “call 000” sense — but it is urgent.

 Here’s what to do: